History of EVP

 psychologist who was also an avid researcher of

 parapsychology.
-And he also had a great belief in
+And he also had a great belief in life

-life after death and the continuation of
+after death and the continuation of consciousness.
+He

-consciousness.
-He investigated with Hans Bender the
+investigated with Hans Bender the subject of EVP, and

-subject of EVP, and published a book in 1971
+published a book in 1971 entitled Breaakthrough: An

-Electronic Communication With the Dead.
-He also
+Amazing Experiment in Electronic Communication With the

-100,000 audio tapes claimed to contain EVP
+approximately 100,000 audio tapes claimed to contain

-snippets.
+EVP snippets.
 These were all claimed to be done under

 strict laboratory conditions.
-Whether this is true
+Whether this is true to

-to standard scientific criteria I cannot say.
+standard scientific criteria I cannot say.

 The ghost box or Frank's box

-The ghost box was created by Frank Sumption,
+The ghost box was created by Frank Sumption, supposedly

-radio designed to scan frequencies and generate
+to scan frequencies and generate snippets of sounds.

-can electronically manipulate this device and carry
+manipulate this device and carry on a two way

-on a two way conversation with the living.
+conversation with the living.

-Personally I am a believer in EVP and believe that
+Personally I am a believer in EVP and believe that they

-does scan radio frequencies, and because of this, I
+frequencies, and because of this, I do believe it is

-do believe it is entirely possible that stray radio
+entirely possible that stray radio signals could

-signals could contaminate the device and cause
+contaminate the device and cause

 misinterpretation's of these sounds and lead to